kommander/aden/docs/index.md

 I can automate a lot of things for you.
 It's great to be able to _do all the things_ and you can still make me do whatever you need.
 I come with a distinct subset of behaviours though, my attitude.

-I assume you know what HTML, CSS and Javascript is and that you have used it before.
+I assume you know what HTML, CSS, Javascript, a Terminal and NPM are and that you have used them before.
-I leverage a set of modern open source technologies like Webpack, Babel and Express to deliver on my promises, however you do not need to know about any of these in detail to get started.
+I leverage a set of modern open source technologies like [Webpack](https://github.com/webpack/webpack), [Babel](https://babeljs.io/) and [Express](http://expressjs.com/) to deliver on my promises.
+Although you do not need to know about any of these in detail to get started, I strongly encourage you to read up on the technologies involved.

 If I bug you with an error at any point, or you have an idea how I may help you better, feel free to [open an issue](https://github.com/kommander/aden/issues/new).